-Chelsea Taxman (Education Coordinator)
+Chelsea Taxman (Education Director)

 Chelsea completed her Permaculture Design Certification with Lost Valley Education Center in Dexter, OR in 2010.
 An Omaha native, she is excited to once again share her passions with the Omaha community: offering healthy food choices, educating children about sustainable gardening, community and playing outside.
 Chelsea has been seen around town as a yoga instructor, volunteer, activist, herbalist and song writer.
 She makes an effort to include these activities into Truck Farm, too.

 Chelsea also received the 2013 Earth Day Omaha: Friend of the Environment award.